artemkv/fsharp_examples/README.md

 let concat suffix prefix =
     sprintf "%s%s" prefix suffix

+// We can still happily chain methods.
+// Notice that if the second argument wasn't 'Message x' but simply 'x',
-let msg =
+// we could just partially apply concat and use map. let msg =
     Message "Hello"
     |> lift2 concat (Message ", ")